Lux-AI-Challenge/Lux-Design-S2/specs.md

 The Day/Night cycle consists of a 50 turn cycle, the first 30 turns being day turns, the last 20 being night turns.
 During the day, solar panels replenish the power of all robots but during the night robots power is not recharged.
 Factories generate power each turn regardless.

 ## Resources

 There are two kinds of raw resources: Ice and Ore which can be refined by a factory into Water or Metal respectively.
 These resources are collected by Light or Heavy robots, then dropped off once a worker transfers them to a friendly factory, which then automatically converts them into refined resources at a constant rate.
+Refined resources are used for growing lichen (scoring points) as well as building more robots.

 [TODO] Factories will process an integer amount of ice and ore at a time such that ...